kingston-vb/createrepo_as/README.md

 createrepo_as
 =============

-createrepo_as is a tool to create AppStream metadata from a directory of packages.
+createrepo_as is a tool that allows us to create AppStream metadata from a directory of packages.
 It is typically used when generating distribution metadata, usually at the same time as modifyrepo or createrepo.

 What this tool does:

  * Searches a directory of packages and reads just the RPM header of each.
- * If a package conatins an interesting file, just the relevant files are decompressed from the package archive.
+ * If a package contains an interesting file, just the relevant files are decompressed from the package archive.
  * A set of plugins are run on the extracted files, and if these match certain criteria `CraApplication` objects are created.
  * Any screenshots referenced are downloaded to a local cache.
    This is optional and can be disabled with `--nonet`.
  * When all the packages are processed, some of the `CraApplication` objects are merged into single applications.
-This is how fonts are collected for instance.
+This is how fonts are collected.
  * The `CraApplication` objects are serialized to XML and written to a compressed archive.
  * Any application icons or screenshots referenced are written to a .tar archive.